 In recent years, combined machines that provide the advantages of soil cultivation with discs and tines, or chisel sections in a single pass, have become a major trend in the field of deep soil cultivation.
 The combined ACTROS RO cultivators, or the TERRALAND DO disc-chisel cultivators play an irreplaceable role in zero tillage cultivation systems, growing crops with large quantities of crop residue, such as grain maize.

-Deep loosening up to 65 centimetres has become a revolutionary soil cultivation method compared with standard tillage.
+Deep loosening up to 26 inches has become a revolutionary soil cultivation method compared with standard tillage.
 Soil cultivation using chisel ploughs allows for deeper soil processing and, above all, achieving higher output with a lower need for pulling power, leading to lower fuel consumption.
 The use of a chisel plough considerably reduces the time needed for soil cultivation before establishing the subsequent crop, since soil processed by a chisel plough is free from unevenness, clumps, and it is loosened well.

 By using a chisel plough to loosen soil, you will achieve an ideally loosened soil structure with enough pores to allow for the movement of air, water and nutrients.
 TERRALAND chisel ploughs help increase rainwater absorption and eliminate the occurrence of puddles in the hardened areas of the field.
 The specially designed shape of the chisel also prevents bringing up infertile soil layers to the top.